 "APEX is very proud of our ongoing relationship with investor-member AAR," said Brian Hanson, APEX President & CEO.
 "When we first met the AAR team, it was evident that this dynamic company would be a catalyst for the regional aviation industry.
 AAR’s commitment to growth has resulted in 385 jobs, stronger local educational offerings in aviation careers, and impressive investment.
 Thank you, AAR, and congratulations on your 200th plane delivery."

 Through its 1MRO service delivery network, AAR provides a consistent approach and process to maintenance and modification work done on every aircraft type across its five aircraft repair stations in the U.S., delivering the same quality service no matter where the work is performed.
-AAR’s MRO locations include hangars in Indianapolis, Miami, Oklahoma City and Lake Charles, La., and can accommodate both wide- and narrow-body repair work.
+AAR’s MRO locations include hangars in Indianapolis, Miami, and Oklahoma City, and can accommodate both wide- and narrow-body repair work.
 A new MRO facility being built to serve next-generation aircraft is slated to open in 2016 in Rockford, Ill.

 AAR was voted Best Airframe MRO Provider in the world at the 2015 Aircraft Technology Engineering & Maintenance (ATE&M) Awards ceremony in London.
 The Company has earned the recognition three times in the last four years.
 This year the category was geographically expanded to recognize providers’ global impact.